 7 Proven Ways To Market And Promote Your Website

 Marketing your website is not as complicated – or expensive – as you may have first thought.
 Most of the tips we’ve listed here should be part of the web design process.
-If these suggestions were not incorporated into your website design, ask your web designer to include them right away.
+If these suggestions were not incorporated into your website design, ask your web designer or digital marketer to include them right away.

 1. Adapt Mobile-Responsive Design